Exec

 Section titled “Execution modes”The exec resource supports three distinct execution modes:

-- Local execution — Runs the script directly on the host machine.
-Supports working directory configuration and daemon mode for background processes.
+- Local: runs the script directly on the host machine.

-- Remote execution (new container) — Creates a new container from a specified image and runs the script inside it.
-Supports network attachments, volume mounts, and user configuration.
+- Remote (new container): creates a new container from a specified image and runs the script inside it.
+Supports network attachments and volume mounts.

-- Remote execution (existing container) — Runs the script inside an already running container by selecting it from a list of existing ones.
-Useful for operations that need to interact with container-specific state.
+- Remote (existing resource): runs the script inside an already running container by selecting it from a list of existing ones.
+Only available when your lab already contains a container resource.

 Creating an Exec resource